samathaluca/fallen/README.md

     4. The HTML validator revealed that id="habit" had been duplicated.
 This was corrected.
 A quote mark was missing which was corrected.
     5. Each link was tested.
 Each external link opened a new tab so our app's tab remained open.
     6. Side navbar was tested on mobile and tablet devices.
+    7. Each habit document from the MongoDB categories collection is important for the filter and view story features.
+If the MongoDB categories habit does not match the image names in the static file then the view story cards will not load correctly.
+Each habit category was tested to check the image loaded and habit name was displayed correctly.
+Each of the 21 selectable options loaded.
+    8. Huge delay on style.css changes being reflected even after using F5 and incognito mode.
+Some style.css amendments made during testing need to be reversed.

 - my_problem.html file (Tell your story page)
     1. HTML validator revealed stray </div> end tag revealing a missing opening <div> tag.
 Other small end tag errors rectified.